Algorithms for Generating Pareto Fronts of Multi-objective Integer and Mixed-Integer Programming Problems: Conclusion and Discussion

 The continuous version of the rocket injector design problem was solved in~\cite{BurKayRiz2017} with an algorithm (Algorithm~9 in~\cite{BurKayRiz2017}) implementing the feasible-value-constraint scalarization (also introduced in~\cite{BurKayRiz2017}) and the SBG grid.
 In the same paper, an algorithm with the same scalarization and the CHIM grid (instead of the SBG grid) was not successful.
-In view of the particular success of the weighted-constraint scalarization with problems with disconnected domains, we have proposed in the current paper Algorithm~7 implementing this scalarization along with the SBG grid.
-We conclude our remarks by saying that, in the future, it would be interesting to apply Algorithm~9 in~\cite{BurKayRiz2017} to the discrete version of the rocket injector design problem here and make further comparisons.
+In view of Remark~\ref{rem:choice} and the particular success of the weighted-constraint scalarization with problems with disconnected domains, we have proposed in the current paper Algorithm~7 implementing this scalarization along with the SBG grid.